Category: Parents

 4) Divorcing their Parents: All teens and parents have moments they just can’t seem to resolve–disagreements, even some anger or withdrawal.
 However, teens cannot be allowed to divorce their parents in favor of a peer group.
 Parents must stay close to their teens.
 Extreme behaviors such as yelling, threatening, outright defiance or rebellion are cause for concern.

-As if the above information wasn’t enough for parents to deal with.
 Of equal concern is the juvenile system itself.
 Today in Portland, and many other major jurisdictions across the country, it’s not uncommon for a juvenile to have a half dozen felony convictions and still be in the community and public schools associating with your kids.

 We know that one of the prime risk factors for anti-social behavior is “negative peer associations”.
 It is crucial for today’s parents to be vigilant and know who your kids are with, who their parents are, and all critical contact information.